 - 1. Locate the appropriate tether anchorage point and lift the cover. - 2.
-Raise the head restraint to its highest position, then route the tether strap through the head restraint legs.
-Make sure the strap is not twisted. - 3.
-Secure the tether strap hook onto the anchor. - 4.
-Tighten the tether strap as instructed by the child seat manufacturer.
+If using an outer seating position, raise the head restraint to its highest position, then route the tether strap through the head restraint legs.
+Make sure the strap is not twisted.